Phosphatase chemistry and biology

 Previous and current research

 Within intracellular signalling networks, phosphatases are counter players of kinases and play crucial roles in health and disease.
 The investigation of phosphatases is challenging, which is also due to the lack of tools to selectively study particular phosphatases.
 Understanding of phosphatase function, regulation and substrate interaction is therefore still quite limited.
-Our main interest is thus to control and investigate phosphatases using interdisciplinary approaches (figure 1).
-We are focusing on phosphatases that promote diseases.
+Our main interest is thus to control and investigate phosphatases using interdisciplinary approaches.

-Specifically, we are interested in the phosphatase of regenerating liver (PRL) enzymes.
-The PRL family consists of three oncogenes and is barely understood.
-My group studies biological pathways and the roles of this family using biochemical and molecular cell biology approaches.
-We aim to design inhibitors for PRL members.
-We have recently observed phosphoinositide-phosphatase activity in vitro for one member, PRL-3 (McParland et al., 2011).
-In this regard, we developed a solid phase synthesis strategy that accelerates access to phosphoinositides and their analogues (figure 2a, Bru et al., 2012).
-We aim to obtain a detailed picture of substrate specificities of lipid phosphatases in biochemical structure-activity relationship (SAR) studies using a library of phosphoinositide analogues.
-Information about specific substrate preferences will help to design specific inhibitors of lipid phosphatases.
+Specifically, we are interested in the phosphatase of regenerating liver (PRL) enzymes, in particular PRL-3.
+We study biological pathways and roles of this family using biochemical and molecular cell biology approaches, and we aim to design inhibitors for PRL members.
+We have observed phosphoinositide-phosphatase activity in vitro for one member, PRL-3 (McParland et al., 2011).
+In this regard, we developed a solid phase synthesis strategy that accelerates access to phosphoinositides and their analogues (figure 1a, Bru et al., 2012).
+We aim to obtain a detailed picture of substrate specificities of lipid phosphatases in biochemical structure–activity relationship (SAR) studies using a library of phosphoinositide analogues to support designing specific inhibitors of lipid phosphatases.

-Another interest is the tool development for protein phosphatase-1 (PP1), a ubiquitous phosphatase that is responsible for one third of all dephosphorylation reactions on Ser/Thr inside cells and is involved in many processes such as mitosis and cell cycle regulation.
-We have recently developed a peptide-based PP1 activator that targets protein–protein interactions (figure 2b, Chaterjee et al., 2012).
-All our chemical modulators are developed to be reliably active inside cells.
+Another interest is the tool development for protein phosphatase-1 (PP1), a ubiquitous phosphatase that is responsible for a majority of all dephosphorylation reactions on Ser/Thr inside cells and is involved in many processes such as mitosis and cell cycle regulation.
+We have developed a selective peptide-based PP1 activator (figure 1b), which is an enabling tool to gain novel insights into PP1 biology (Chatterjee et al., Angew.
+Chem.
+Int.
+Ed.
+2012).
+We follow up several strategies for the refinement of this activator and for the development of further PP1-directed chemical tools.

 Future projects and goals